JohnFlowers78/JohnFlowers78/README.md

 - 👋 Hi, I’m @JohnFlowers78
-- 🌱 I'm currently learning JavaScript and TypeScript with APIs and ORMs and React Components.
+- 🌱 I'm currently learning JavaScript and TypeScript with APIs, ORMs and React Components.
 - But I decided to stop using these languages ​​for a while to fulfill and study C# + React and Kotlin because my university has subjects that require these languages.
+- .NET +  C#  +  Kotlin   --->   ( + XCode? )
 ____________________

 - 📫 How to reach me ¬